ashtonx24/powerbi-journey/README.md

 - `.pbix` files for dashboards and reports
 - Raw and cleaned datasets
 - Notes on learning paths, approach, and reflections
-- Practice material for certifications, including Microsoft Power BI Data Analyst Associate
+- Practice material for certifications, including Microsoft Power BI Data Analyst Associate (future)

 No fancy classes.
 No expensive bootcamps.
 Just grit, curiosity, and relentless consistency.